eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-assembly-lifecycle.md

 This command:

 #### Linux
 On Linux, the Maven utility launched by the CLI may have problems writing files to your host system during the generation phase.
-To overcome this limitation, in the `docker run ...` syntax before the image name add `--user={uid}` where UID is the user identity of your current users.
+To overcome this limitation create the host mount directories before launching docker, and in the `docker run ...` syntax before the image name add `--user={uid}` where UID is the user identity of your current users.
 This user identity will be passed into the various CLI utilities to execute under that user identity.

 Example